aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to DOTX via Java or Online App" h2="On Premise Java API for PowerPoint POTX to DOTX conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint POTX to Word DOTX.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert POTX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOTX.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint POTX to Word DOTX.
+This two-step process involves using two APIs: Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert POTX to HTML.
+This API is feature-rich and provides a wide range of features such as creating, editing, and converting presentations, as well as adding and manipulating text, shapes, images, and other elements.

+Aspose.Words for Java is a powerful Word Processing API that enables developers to convert HTML to DOTX.
+This API provides a comprehensive set of features for creating, editing, and converting documents.
+It also allows developers to add and manipulate text, shapes, images, and other elements.
+Additionally, Aspose.Words for Java supports a wide range of document formats, including DOC, DOCX, ODT, RTF, and HTML.

+By using Aspose.Total for Java, developers can quickly and easily automate the batch conversion process of PowerPoint POTX to Word DOTX.
+This comprehensive suite of file format automation libraries provides developers with the tools they need to create, edit, and convert documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}